megat69/UnicodeEngine_RPG/README.md

 # Usage
 See [the bottom of this file](https://github.com/megat69/UnicodeEngine_RPG/blob/main/src/UnicodeEngine_RPG/__init__.py) for an example.

+You can quit the program using the `n` key of your keyboard.

 ## The main `UnicodeEngine_RPG` class
 Instantiate this class at the beginning of your program to use it.